Running in Whistler

 Suggested Beginner & Intermediate Running Trails

 The 40-kilometre paved multi-use Valley Trail extends from one end of Whistler to the other.
-You can shoose sections of the path to create the the perfect length run.
+You can choose sections of the path to create the perfect length run.
 View Map

 Lost Lake Park offers plush gravel trails as well as wooded nature trails.
-Lost Lake Loop is 1.8 km going east around the lake.
+Lost Lake Loop is 1.8 kilometres heading east around the lake.
 The trail is lit at night.
-The full loop trail is 4 km.
+The full loop trail is 4 kilometres.
 View Map

 Whistler Interpretive Forest across from Function Junction at the south end of Whistler provides a network of trails that alternate between gravel and dirt.
 View Map